museum.jpg

 LINK TO PROCESS DOCUMENTATION

-The final project for the Interaction Design Studio course was entirely open-ended, to the extent we were asked to write our own project briefs.
-Our only directive was that our interaction design solution had to relate to the Carnegie Museum of Natural History (CMNH) somehow.
-For our introduction to the project, we visited the museum and met with three museum employees, who gave us a tour of their newest exhibit called "We are Nature: Living in the Anthropocene."
+This project was based on an exhibit at the Carnegie Museum of Natural History (CMNH) called "We are Nature: Living in the Anthropocene."
 The Anthropocene marks the epoch of significant human impact on the environment, indicating that human activity has significantly altered the geological makeup of the planet.
-As the only exhibit of its kind in North America, it is an important step for the Museum in tackling the topic of human-caused climate change.
-Because this was significant for the museum and a personal interest of mine as well, I decided to focus on this particular exhibit for my project.
+As the only exhibit of its kind in North America at the time, it was an important step for the Museum in tackling the topic of human-caused climate change.

 Though the exhibit does an excellent job of demonstrating the profound and long-lasting effects of human activity, it does not take a strong stance on humans as actants.
 Acknowledgement of our personal contribution and a recognition that we can do something about it are both needed to trigger behavior change on an individual level.
 Thus, communicating both accountability and agency became the most important part of this exploration.